 Butter: You will need 1/3 cup of butter.

 Frozen Vegetable Medley: Did you know that frozen vegetables are still really fresh.
 They are flash-frozen on the spot at the farm when they are harvested.
 This keeps them from aging, unlike the fresh produce that travels to your grocery store.
 You probably already have a bag in your freezer.
 I used one with peas, carrots, green beans, corn and lima beans.
-You can use whatever mix you already have, it’s just an easy way to incorporate vegetables into your meal.
+You can use whatever mix you love.

 Weeknight Biscuit Chicken Pot Pie

 - ⅓ cup Butter

 - 2 ½ cups Chicken or Vegetable Stock

 - 1 TBSP Favorite Poultry Seasoning see blog notes